Relevant Articles

 Gray Area Drinking: The Overlooked Struggle with Alcohol

-Gray area drinking is the in-between area of a healthy relationship with alcohol and an alcohol use disorder, often looked at as social drinking.
+Dani Saliani: Gray area drinking is the in-between area of a healthy relationship with alcohol and an alcohol use disorder, often looked at as social drinking.
 One still might experience distressing impacts from drinking and what is commonly known as hangxiety the day following a night out.
 This blog post explores the line between these varying levels of alcohol use, how you can support yourself, and some positive reminders.

 Read More